Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 The reason the game is in glyphs is because it must be "censored" as some creatures are cognitohazardous.

-A weird item that induces a positive effect if your room path causes two rooms to superpose upon each other
+A weird item that induces a positive effect if your room path causes two rooms to superpose upon each other - maybe a shizapis passive?

+Cool item that lets you place a legendary in a slot it's not supposed to go in

 An item that occasionally gives difficult "Simon Says" rules to follow.
 The player is rewarded for not transgressing.